Feeding Youngstock The Right Ration For Their Age

 It is a long standing joke that only fools breed horses as it is rarely a profitable venture and is hugely demanding on your time and energy.
-However if you have taken the decision to breed from your mare or are buying a youngster for the future, getting their nutrition right may help to avoid some of the potential pitfalls that can occur.
+However, if you have taken the decision to breed from your mare or are buying a youngster for the future, getting their nutrition right is vital and this starts with selecting the right horse feed for them by securing an appropriate youngstock feed and/or balancer.
+Ensuring an age appropriate, balanced diet may help to avoid some of the potential pitfalls that can occur when breeding horses, especially regarding nutrition.

 The Newborn Foal

 One measure of growth rate is average daily gain (ADG) which simply relates to the amount of weight the foal gains on average each day.
 During the first 2 months a foal gains between 1.5 to 2kgs per day.
-Clearly this creates a huge demand for energy and nutrients and at this time it is usually the mare’s milk that needs to meet this demand.
+Clearly this creates a huge demand for youngstock horse feed that contains the best energy and nutrients and at this time it is usually the mare’s milk that needs to meet this demand, this milk is of course the best feed for growing horses.
 A 500kg mare can produce between 10 and 17.5kgs of milk a day which is largely comprised of water and is why the lactating mare will drink a lot and should always have access to plenty of water.
-Interestingly, mare’s milk has a relatively low fat content with the White Rhino being one of the few species said to produce milk with less fat in than horse milk.
+Interestingly, mare’s milk has a relatively low fat content with the White Rhino being one of the few species said to produce milk with less fat in it than horse milk.
 This probably reflects the fact that as an herbivore, the mature horse’s diet is naturally low in fat and so their metabolism has evolved to function on a carbohydrate based diet.

 At the 2006 European Workshop on Equine Nutrition (EWEN) which focussed on the nutritional requirements of the broodmare and youngstock, a leading French researcher commented that “the period between 3 and 6 months is very sensitive for Developmental Orthopaedic Disease (DOD) as it is established that 67% of foals exhibit potential bone lesions which regress for most after weaning when feeding is correct and suitable exercise is provided.”

-There are many factors that affect growth but clearly a balanced diet is essential.
+There are many factors that affect growth but clearly a balanced diet is essential to feeding a yearling horse, new-born horses and other young horses.
 The protein, vitamins and minerals supplied in the diet determine the strength and integrity of the structure of the horse.
 Tissues like bone, muscle and tendons all require a balance of these nutrients to be formed correctly.
-If the foal is overweight or growing too quickly then it is an indication that the amount of energy should be reduced but it is vital that levels of protein, vitamins and minerals are maintained.
+If the foal is overweight or growing too quickly then it is an indication that the amount of energy that is being derived from their feed should be reduced but it is vital that levels of protein, vitamins and minerals are maintained in line with their development.

 How do I know if my youngster is growing too fast?